Bernard Werber

-Bernard Werber (born 1961 in Toulouse) is a French science fiction writer, active since the 1990s.
+Bernard Werber (born 18 September 1961 in Toulouse) is a French science fiction writer, active since the 1990s.
 He is chiefly recognized for having written the trilogy Les Fourmis, the only one of his novels to have been published in English.
 This series weaves together philosophy, spirituality, science fiction, thriller, science, mythology and consciousness.

 Writing style

 Werber's writing style mixes literary genres, including saga, science fiction and philosophical ideas.
 Most of his novels have the same format, alternating between prose and encyclopedic passages that expand upon the ideas in the former.
 Many of Werber's novels are also connected by common characters, story threads and themes.
-For example, the character Edmond Wells appears both in the trilogy Les Fourmis (The Ants), the novel L'Empire des anges (The Empire of the Angels), and the novel Nous Les Dieux (We are Gods).
+For example, the character Edmond Wells appears both in the trilogy Les Fourmis (The Ants), the novel L'Empire des anges (The Empire of the Angels), and the novel Nous Les Dieux (We the Gods).

 Literary themes

 Werber's books anthropomorphize animals including dolphins, rats and ants.
 He also uses characters symbolically to reflect "the stage of the evolution of the soul".
 In addition, he defends the vision of a collectivist global government that acts as the "world police" and that imposes strict birth control.

 Werber is a member of the Institute for Research on Extraordinary Experiences (IREE), an association that promotes the acknowledgement of extraordinary or unusual experiences.
 This is reflected in his novels that incorporate science, the paranormal and spirituality as prominent themes including Thanatonautes (The Thanatonauts), which proposes a spiritualist version of near death experiences and afterlife; L'Empire des Anges (The Empire of the Angels) and Le Mystère des Dieux (The Mystery of the Gods), which describe a connection between souls, angels and gods; and Nos amis les Terriens (Our Earthmen Friends), which describes alien abductions.